Sandrac98/innercircle/README.md

 # INNER CIRCLE.

-Inner Circle is a safe space for K-pop fans to share their opinions with each other.
-We believe that everyone should be able to express their opinions, even if they're controversial.
-That's why we've created [website name] to provide information about the time and place of K-pop meetings, as well as general information about how to participate in the community.
+Inner Circle is a safe space for K-pop fans.
+Whether you're a long-time K-pop fan or just starting to discover this exciting genre, the Inner Circle is a great place to connect with other fans and learn more about the world of K-pop.
 The main objective of Inner Circle is to create a safe space for everyone who joins us.

 [View deployed site here](https://sandrac98.github.io/innercircle/)